mantaslv/bed-n-brew/README.md

 # Open lib/database_connection.py and change the database names
 (makersbnb-venv); open lib/database_connection.py

+# Create a .env file in the root directory
+# Add your secret key to the .env file (used for session management and CSRF protection)
+echo 'SECRET_KEY="your_secret_key_here"' > .env

 # Run the tests (with extra logging)
 (makersbnb-venv); pytest -sv